-There is a well-known adage that "one human year equals seven dog years" is not exactly accurate.
-For example, large-breed dogs like Great Danes are considered senior at 6 or 7 years of age, whereas small breeds like toy poodles are not considered senior until their teen years.
+There is a well-known adage that "one human year equals seven dog years."
+This is not entirely accurate.
+For example, large-breed dogs like Great Danes are considered to be seniors at 6 or 7 years of age, whereas small breeds like toy poodles aren't considered old until their teen years.
 Poodles have even been known to live up to the 20-year range.
 Some studies suggest that certain breeds outlive others.
 As a general rule, if your pet is 7 years old or older, consider it to be a middle- to a senior-aged dog.

 Each dog, like each human, is different.
-An aging dog may experience changes in behavior, pack order dominance issues, even aggression.
-These social changes usually come as a result of outward signs of a dog's advancing years or can be as a result of dementia, debilitating pain, or factors related to worsening eyesight or hearing.
+An aging dog may experience changes in behavior, pack order dominance issues, or even aggression.
+These social changes usually come as a result of outward signs of a dog's advancing years or can result from dementia, debilitating pain, or factors related to worsening eyesight or hearing.
 These are some general physical signs to watch for and some ways to help your dog adjust to seniorhood.

 Slowing Down, Arthritis, or Muscle Loss

 You may notice that your dog has been slowing down some with aging.
-This is not always the case but look for subtle changes in how the dog gets up, lays down, and uses stairs.
+This is not always the case but look for subtle changes in the way your dog gets up, lies down, and uses stairs.
 Is there any hesitation or stiffness?
 Does a change in the weather (rainy or cold) make it worse?

-Mild loss of muscle mass, especially the hind legs, also may be seen with old age.
-Some muscle atrophy, notably on the head and the belly muscles, can signify diseases such as masticatory myositis and Cushing's Disease.
-Be sure to have your vet check this out if any muscle loss is noted.
+Mild loss of muscle mass, especially in the hind legs, also may occur with old age.
+Some muscle atrophy, notably the head and the belly muscles, may signify diseases such as masticatory myositis and Cushing's disease.

 Another potential cause of slowing down is hypothyroidism, an endocrine disorder common in dogs.
 This condition is easily diagnosed and can be medically treated with proper veterinary care.